User Management

 The initial password of a default admin user is defined by using an environment variable CYBUS_INITIAL_ADMIN_USER_PASSWORD which contains the initial password as base-64 encoded string.
 (In versions earlier than 1.0.80, the initial password was set directly as value of this environment variable, but starting with 1.0.80, it must be given as base-64 encoded string, to avoid any issues with potential variable substitutions.)

 If this default user is not wanted or needed, and there are enough permissions and roles added to other users, this default user can be disabled.
-To do so, the environment variable CYBUS_ADMIN_USER_ENABLED (default value: true) needs to be set to false before re-starting the Connectware.
+To do so, the environment variable CYBUS_ADMIN_USER_ENABLED (default value: true) needs to be set to false before re-starting Connectware.
 If this environment variable is unset or has any value other than false, the user is enabled and the admin user can log in, given that suitable credentials are provided.

-MQTT users
+MQTT Users

 There are two ways to authenticate MQTT clients depending on the configuration of the Broker’s environment variable CYBUS_BROKER_USE_MUTUAL_TLS.
-If set to no username and password need to be provided to the mqtt client; if set to yes then mutual TLS is activated in the Broker and MQTT clients need to provide an x.509 certificate that is valid for the CA cert installed for Connectware.
+If set to no username and password need to be provided to the MQTT client; if set to yes then mutual TLS is activated in the Broker and MQTT clients need to provide an x.509 certificate that is valid for the CA cert installed for Connectware.

-The credentials of a User with grant type password can be used with an MQTT client to connect to the Connectware and then subscribe topics and/or publish data on topics.
+The credentials of a User with grant type password can be used with an MQTT client to connect to Connectware and then subscribe topics and/or publish data on topics.

 • Subscriptions are permitted on the topics with the read permission.